 WX17974 L.S.
 Gibson (KIA 11Feb 1942 SW Bukit Timah)

 WX16973 A.M.
 Hargreaves (KIA 11 Feb 1942 SW Bukit Timah)

 Above L-R Collie boy George Lake died with ‘E’ Force Sandakan, Borneo 8 Apr 1945 aged 23 years and John Livingstone formerly with 10th Light Horse, who died on Burma-Thai Railway aged 21 years.

 WX17582 G. Lake (POW perished Sandakan 8 Apr 1945)

 WX17759 J.S.
 Livingstone (POW ‘D’ Force S Btn Burma-Thai Railway d.
 Tarsau Camp, Thailand 4 Sep 1943 Malaria & Tropical Ulcers aged 21)

 WX17000 F.N.
 Matthews (POW to Burma-Thai Railway with ‘D’ Force S Btn, To Japan with ‘Rashin’ Maru.
 Recovered Niihama, Japan.
-RTA) – know ‘Cowboy’ Matthews like all those caught in the Japanese Ambush acattered for cover.
+RTA) – know ‘Cowboy’ Matthews like all those caught in the Japanese Ambush scattered for cover.
 With good luck, he eventually ran into 2/4th’s D Coy’s 13 Platoon – all experienced machine gunners.
-Young ‘Cowboy’ remained with these men throughout the fighting.
+Young ‘Cowboy’ remained with these men throughout the fighting until surrender.